stonepros/stone/doc/stoneadm/operations.rst

 Client keyrings and configs
 ===========================

-Cephadm can distribute copies of the ``ceph.conf`` file and client keyring files to hosts.
+Stoneadm can distribute copies of the ``ceph.conf`` file and client keyring files to hosts.
 It is usually a good idea to store a copy of the config and ``client.admin`` keyring on any host used to administer the cluster via the CLI.
 By default, cephadm does this for any nodes that have the ``_admin``